ZoFia: Zero-Shot Fake News Detection with Entity-Guided Retrieval and Multi-LLM Interaction: Experiment

 \textbf{Datasets.} Following previous state-of-the-art work \cite{liu2024detect}, our experiments are conducted on two widely recognized fake news datasets: GossipCop and PolitiFact \cite{shu2020fakenewsnet}.
 GossipCop focuses on entertainment, mainly Hollywood celebrity news; PolitiFact focuses on politics, drawing on fact-checks of U.S. political figures.
-Considering that some links in the original datasets have become invalid, we adopt subsets publicly released in \cite{su2023adapting}.
+Considering that some links in the initial dataset have become invalid, we adopt the available version publicly re-released in \cite{su2023adapting}.

+\textbf{Metrics.} We use accuracy and macro F1-Score as evaluation metrics.
+F1-Score is less affected by data imbalance, so it serves as the primary metric for assessment.